EmoFlowView Articles

 For Mental Health Professionals

 Clients struggling with anger often have difficulty accessing vulnerable emotions in session - anger feels safer than admitting fear or hurt.
-EmoFlow provides between-session data that reveals patterns clients might not self-report.
+EmoFlow-AI provides between-session data that reveals patterns clients might not self-report.
 When a client does daily check-ins, you see not just what emotions they selected but their action tendencies and intensity levels.
 The mismatch exploration feature often surfaces insights clients bring to their next session - 'I noticed my anger usually has withdrawal impulses, not attack, so maybe it's more about fear.'
 PDF reports show weekly patterns: which days anger spikes, what contexts trigger it, and whether intensity correlates with sleep or other factors.
 This gives you concrete data for exploring anger as a secondary emotion without relying solely on retrospective self-report, which is often filtered through the client's defenses.

 • See action tendency data that reveals emotions clients may not verbalize